mostaghz/abq-tattoo-hers/to-do-list.md

 ~~- add instagram links~~
-~~- add hyperlinked icons instead of section titles?~~ ~~- figure out how to get links to open on new tab instead of redirecting~~
+~~- add hyperlinked icons instead of section titles?~~ ~~- figure out how to get links to open on new tab instead of redirecting~~ ~~- center p tags after breaking for mobile view~~
-- center p tags after breaking for mobile view
+~~- add space between image and h1 when vertically stacking in mobile~~
-- add space between image and h1 when vertically stacking in mobile
+- write new code (for each?) to spit out specialties array

 ### footer icons ###
 - replace? githib negative space is actually unclickable negative space